 This comprehensive guide provides everything you need to know about how to get to Nusa Penida island from Bali.
 With a variety of departure and arrival ports to choose from, finding the right fast boat company can be a challenge.
 In this article, you will find detailed information on the different ports, fast boat companies, their schedules, and fast boat ticket prices.
 We aim to make your journey to Nusa Penida smooth and stress-free.
 This article is part of a series that provides practical information on the island of Nusa Penida.
-If you plan to go directly to Nusa Lembongan, please read the article on how to get to Nusa Lembongan instead.
+If you plan to travel directly to Nusa Lembongan, please read the article on how to get to Nusa Lembongan instead.

 What is the price for a boat trip from Bali to Nusa Penida ?